 - All-purpose flour and chicken broth: The flour helps to thicken the sauce and the broth is the liquid needed to make the sauce.

-Ingredient quantities are listed in the recipe card at the bottom of the post.
+Ingredient quantities are listed in the recipe card at the bottom of the post, as always.

 Key Technique: Par-Cooking Broccoli